mindspore-ai/docs/tutorials/training/source_en/advanced_use/model_explaination.md

 ### Restrictions

-- Only support CNN of image classification models, such as Lenet, Resnet, Alexnet.
+- Only support image classification models, such as Lenet, Resnet, Alexnet.
+- Input images must be in 1, 3, or 4 channels format.
 - Only support PyNative mode.
 - All instances of explanation and evaluation methods cannot be reused across runners.
 Explanation and evaluation methods have to be instantiated exclusively for each runner.
 Otherwise, errors may occur.
 A correct example is shown below.